INT DAX Function (Math and Trig)

 Remarks

-INT performs a type conversion to integer and always returns an integer, whereas other rounding functions (such as TRUNC) returns a decimal.
+INT performs a type conversion to an integer and always returns an integer value.

 INT rounds <Number> towards −∞ to the nearest integer.
 If <Number> is already an integer, no rounding occurs.
 This operation is the same as taking the integer part of <Number>, but only when <Number> is non-negative.